 Our president, chief financial officer, head of investments, treasurer, controller, secretary and head of underwriting also serve as employees of our Manager.
 In addition, certain of our directors are employees of our Manager or its affiliates.
 Our management agreement with our Manager was negotiated between related parties, and its terms, including fees payable, may not be as favorable to us as if it had been negotiated with an unaffiliated third party.
-Termination of the management agreement with our Manager will review our was manager without cause is difficult and costly.
-Our independent directors will review our Manager seem not manager sement agreement may be terminated annually by us without cause to the state two-thirds of our independent directors, or by a vote of the holders of at least a majority of the outstanding shares of our common stock (other than those shares held by Annaly or its affiliates), based upon: (i) our Manager's insatisfactory performance that is materially detrimental to us, or (ii) a determination that the management fees payable to our will manager an expension of the management fees agreed to by at least two-thirds of our independent directors.
+Termination of the management agreement with our Manager without cause is difficult and costly.
+Our independent directors review our Manager's performance and the management fees annually, the management agreement may be terminated annually by us without cause upon the affirmative vote of at least two-thirds of our independent directors, or by a vote of the holders of at least a majority of the outstanding shares of our common stock (other than those shares held by Annaly or its affiliates), based upon: (i) our Manager's unsatisfactory performance that is materially detrimental to us, or (ii) a determination that the management fees payable to our Manager are not fair, subject to our Manager 's right to prevent termination based on unfair fees by accepting a reduction of management fees agreed to by at least two-thirds of our independent directors.
 Our Manager must be provided 180-days' prior notice of any such termination.
-Additionally, upon such termination, the management agreement provides that we will pay our Manager a termination fee equal to three times the average annual base management fee calculated as of the end of the most recently completed fiscal quarter.
-These provisions may adversely affect our ability to terminate our Manager without cause.
-Our Manager is only contractually committed to serve us until December 31, 2010.
-Thereafter, the management is renewable on an annual basis, however, our Manager may terminate the management agreement is remewable on an annual basis, however, our Manager may terminate the management agreement agreement is terminated and no suitable replacement is found to manager splan.
+Additionally, upon such termination, the management agreement provides that we will pay our Manager a termination fee equal to three times the average annual base management agreement is renewable on an annual basis, however, our Manager may adversely affect our ability to terminate our Manager without cause.
+The management agreement is terminated and no suitable replacement is found to manage us, we may not be able to execute our business plan.